vipulnaik/diet-exercise-health/checklists/dental-self-exam-checklist.md

-I am not editing historical entries in the execution log, so they may still use the ambiguous terminology, but they will always be using front and back to refer to the surfaces of teeth (labial versus lingual) rather than to the positions of teeth (anterior versus posterior).
+I am not editing historical entries in the execution log, so they may still use the ambiguous terminology, but they will always be using front and back to refer to the surfaces of teeth (facial versus lingual) rather than to the positions of teeth (anterior versus posterior).